paulgarces/Neural-Network-Visualizer/README.md

 ## Project Context

 Developed as part of exploring neural network interpretability techniques.
-The goal is to make deep learning more transparent and understandable by visualizing what happens at each layer of the network.
+The goal is to make deep learning more understandable by trying to visualize what happens at each layer of the network.

 ## Project Overview